 - 10.207 The main focus of economic activity in North Dorset (including tourism) is the four main towns of Blandford, Gillingham, Shaftesbury and Sturminster Newton.
 Additional tourist facilities and larger hotels may be permitted, in principle, as town centre uses within the four main towns in line with Policy 11 The Economy.
-Smaller-scale tourist accommodation, such as guest houses and bed and breakfast establishments, may also be permitted within the settlement boundaries of the four main towns. - 10.208 Outside the four main towns, new built tourist accommodation, including hotels, guest houses, bed and breakfast establishments, self-catering accommodation and holiday chalets will only may be permitted if an existing building is re-used.
-Policy 29 The Re-use of Existing Buildings in the Countryside establishes that tourist accommodation can be an acceptable use in such buildings and sets out criteria to enable the acceptability of any scheme to be assessed.
-Exceptionally, new accommodation to support an existing rural enterprise (such as a public house where the conversion of suitable buildings on site is not an option), or Eextensions to existing hotels, guest houses etc. may also be permitted if an essential need for a countryside location can be demonstrated under Policy 20 The Countryside.
+Smaller-scale tourist accommodation, such as guest houses and bed and breakfast establishments, may also be permitted within the settlement boundaries of the four main towns357. - 10.208 Outside the four main towns, new built tourist accommodation, including hotels, guest houses, bed and breakfast establishments, self-catering accommodation and holiday chalets will only be permitted if an existing building is re-used.
+Policy 29-The Re-use of Existing Buildings in the Countryside establishes that tourist accommodation can be an acceptable use in such buildings and sets out criteria to enable the acceptability of any scheme to be assessed.
+Extensions to existing hotels, guest houses etc. may also be permitted if an essential need for a countryside location can be demonstrated under Policy 20 The Countryside.